Nsohko/Walkie-Talkie/README.md

-# WALKIE - TALKIE
+# WALKIE-TALKIE
 ## By Ready.Set.Go Tech

-Welcome to the Walkie - Talkie: A tool aimed at educating, engaging and empowering our elderly while complementing our healthcare services.
+Welcome to the Walkie-Talkie: A tool aimed at educating, engaging and empowering our elderly while complementing our healthcare services.

 Walkie-Talkie is an AI-driven chatbot designed to assist elderly users with daily engagement, cognitive stimulation, and health-related support.
 By integrating conversational AI with healthcare guidance,